Mspawan/BookStore_FullStack_fork/README.md

   ```

 * `.../api/discussions/secure/add-discussion` - add new open discussion.
-Requires JWT passed
+Requires a valid discussionDTO passed
-as `Authorization` header (Bearer token) and a valid discussionDTO passed as a request body:
+as a request body:

   ```json
   {